PRAYER SHIFT IN THE NEW TESTAMENT (Part 2)

 But under the dispensation of grace, prayer is primarily a spiritual offering to God.
 It is a spiritual communion or fellowship with God.
 Therefore, the New Testament believers can pray to God anywhere, anytime, facing anywhere (John 4:21-24, 1 Tim.
 2:8).

-Let us now proceed to consider few more striking differences between the Old Testament prayer and the New Testament prayer.
+Let us now consider a few more striking differences between the Old Testament prayer and the New Testament prayer.

 Third, the answers to our prayers are no longer based on our self-righteousness:

 Our self-righteousness is based on our performance or compliance with the requirements of the law.
-This is an imperfect righteousness because human nature is imperfect and we are incapable of keeping all the laws of God perfectly and consistently without stumbling in one point.
+This is imperfect righteousness because human nature is flawed, and we are incapable of keeping all the laws of God perfectly and consistently without stumbling at one point.
 The Bible describes our self-righteousness as “filthy rags” in God’s sight (Isa.
 64:6).

-As a New Testament saint, God does not answer your prayers based on your performances, good works or self righteousness, but purely based on your faith, trust or confidence in the person and finished work of Jesus Christ.
+As a New Testament saint, God does not answer your prayers based on your performance, good works, or self-righteousness, but purely based on your faith, trust, or confidence in the person and finished work of Jesus Christ.
 This is a pivotal truth!

-Jesus Christ was the first and only person who ever lived in this fallen world and kept all the laws of God without stumbling in one point at any time.
-He is therefore the only person who has the right to receive answers to His prayers according to the law.
+Jesus Christ was the first and only person who ever lived in this fallen world and kept all the laws of God without stumbling at one point at any time.
+Therefore, he is the only person who has the right to receive answers to His prayers according to the law.
 No other man has such a right under the law!

-Under the dispensation of law, only few people were privileged to have the Holy Spirit rest upon them or fill them for a period of time for the purpose of accomplishing a divine task or assignment.
-That means only few people enjoyed the help, strength, guidance, or inspiration of the Holy Spirit in their prayer life.
+Under the dispensation of law, only a few people were privileged to have the Holy Spirit rest upon them for a while to accomplish a divine task or assignment.
+That means only a few people enjoyed the help, strength, guidance, or inspiration of the Holy Spirit in their prayer life.